okta/workflows-templates/workflows/reassign_files_while_deprovisioning_with_box/readme.md

 * [Optionally]: Federate your [Box](http://Box.com) tenant with your Okta tenant that has Okta Workflows enabled.

-* If you do not choose to federate your [Box](http://Box.com) tenant with Okta, you will need to configure a [Box](http://Box.com) application in your Okta tenant that has Okta Workflows enabled configured as Secure Web Authentication.
+* If you do not choose to federate your [Box](http://Box.com) tenant with Okta, you will need to configure a [Box](http://Box.com) application in your Okta tenant that has Okta Workflows enabled and configured as Secure Web Authentication.

 * DO NOT enable provisioning for the [Box](http://Box.com) application in Okta.